k-vaughn/NTCIP-8008/docs/examples.md

 ### Code blocks with syntax highlighting {.annex}

 Code blocks allow a user to define a block of text that is called out to appear as computer code in a specified language.
 Material for MkDocs includes [an extension](https://squidfunk.github.io/mkdocs-material/setup/extensions/python-markdown-extensions/?h=highligh#highlight) to support a wide range of syntax highlighters (i.e., to colorize keywords) and also allows custom-defined syntax highlighters for user-defined languages.
-Code blocks start with three tick marks followed by a space and then an indication of the syntax highlter to be used.
+Code blocks start with three tick marks followed by a space and then an indication of the syntax highlighter to be used.
 The block of code is indented with four spaces and the block ends with another three tick mark code.

 === "C++ Example"
     ``` c++
     for(i = 0; i < max; i++) {
         // sample loop code
     }
     ```

 === "C++ Example Code"
-    ```
+    ``` markdown
         ``` c++
         for(i = 0; i < max; i++) {
             // sample loop code
         }
         ```
     ```

 === "ASN.1 Example"
     ``` asn1
     SEQUENCE OF {
         item1 INTEGER (0..255),
         item2 OCTET STRING
     }
     ```

 === "ASN.1 Example Code"
-    ```
+    ``` markdown
         ``` asn1
         SEQUENCE OF {
             item1 INTEGER (0..255),
             item2 OCTET STRING
         }
         ```
     ```